Trainer, Facilitator, Consultant

 5) How does your work influence your personal development and career?

-I don't like stereotypes, and this thesis is exactly about developing a person through the differences he has in each client, training and group.
+I do not like stereotypes, and this work is exactly about developing yourself through the differences you encounter with every client, training session, and group.

 6) What are the biggest challenges in corporate education today, and how is humancraft addressing them?

-We need to give education an extra value over what people can find on the Internet, watch videos, or read and mine from AI.
-We're trying to be one step ahead of all that and, most importantly, to give it a human soul.
+We need to give learning added value beyond what people can find on the internet, watch in a video, read, or extract from AI.
+We try to stay one step ahead of all that — and most importantly, give it a human soul.